1,690 new COVID-19 cases in West Bengal | Headlines

 The State Health Department said that the total number of cases in the state now stands at 36,117.
 Of these 21,415 have recovered and 1,023 persons have succumbed to the virus.

-The recovery rate in the state was 59.29 per cent on Thursday.
+The discharge rate in the state was 59.29 per cent on Thursday.
 (ANI)

 - READ MORE ON: